kimd155/fluxDefender/README.md

     pip3 install -r requirments.txt
     python3 main.py

-Disclaimer: FluxDefender is provided solely for educational and research purposes.
+<sup>Disclaimer: FluxDefender is provided solely for educational and research purposes.
 Unauthorized use or deployment of this tool can result in legal and ethical issues.
-Always ensure you have permission and comply with all relevant laws and regulations when using this tool.
+Always ensure you have permission and comply with all relevant laws and regulations when using this tool.</sup>